Sam44323/status-bar-toggle/README.md

   - Notification is a subtle toast in the bottom-right corner.
   - You can Mark as Read to clear it, or Dismiss to snooze until next-reopen.

+- SUpport for Hotpoints
+  - Add hotpoints that shows up when you run the command `Hotpoints: List Hotpoints`.
+  - You can select a hotpoint to copy it to clipboard.
+  - You can also delete a hotpoint.

 ---

 ### 🚀 Usage